7 Types of Boundaries in Relationships – With Real Examples

 They never took each other’s time, attention, and care for granted, and would be considerate towards each other when one was tired or having a rough day.

 Even though they had a very close bond, there was a sense of personal privacy.
-They didn’t randomly go through each other’s phones or logged into each other’s social media accounts.
+They didn’t randomly go through each other’s phones or log into each other’s social media accounts.

 Each of them has dedicated a day of the week for themselves, which they spend indulging in self-care activities without any guilt.

-One of the most important boundaries they established were emotional boundaries.
+One of the most important boundaries they established was emotional boundaries.
 With time, experience, and consistent effort they learned how to process their feelings and convey them to each other effectively.

 Sarah and Abraham were aware of each other’s mental and emotional triggers and were mindful of how their behaviors and words might impact the other person.